jmarcolan/pyQtGuiHitBitc/README.md

 This project have 5 files:
-- convertUi2py.bat are use to automate generate ui_mining.py from ui_mining.ui
+- convertUi2py.bat are used to automate generate ui_mining.py from ui_mining.ui
 - ui_mining.py are file witch construct pyQt5 gui
 - ui_mining.ui are file generate automate from Qt Design
 - criandoPyComQtDesigner.py contains the logic from Gui

+### Future Developed
+Fell free to fork .
+The next stage are get personal information from the site and help the user how much he will lose/win in the next trade;
+Try to get

 ### References
 You can have more information at: